-What crafts can you make with coffee filters?
-I like to decorate with things that can be left up for a “season” meaning 3 months so I get more enjoyment out of them.
-Did you know that you can make holiday decor that’s inexpensive, easy, and fun with coffee filters?
-I made some projects that I’m super excited about and wanted to share them with you.
+I like to decorate with things that can be left up for a “season” meaning 3 months, so I get more enjoyment out of them.
+Did you know that you can make holiday decor that’s inexpensive, easy, and fun with regular old coffee filters?
+I love coming up with creative ideas for fun crafts and finding new uses for everyday items.
+These are great ideas for my favorite coffee filter crafts I’m super excited about them and wanted to share them with you.
+This is a fun way to make inexpensive crafts and a great way to involve kids of all ages the best part is you only need basic craft supplies and a little imagination.

 For most of these projects you’ll take a coffee filter, place the center at the bottom, and squeeze up the filter to make a “flower” shape, and twist the bottom to hold in place.